blaine-t/studors/src/routes/stucture.md

 home - Home page for students :Access to options below

-request - Fulfill a request a student has made that is outside of standard ours // May or many not implement
+find - Fulfill a request a student has made that is outside of standard ours // May or many not implement

 settings - Change options about your account